Information about the Project

 This sub-component is aimed at applying the potential of the world's leading educational, scientific and production organizations in the development of industrial and innovative potential of the Republic of Kazakhstan in the area of training, professional development and retraining, as well as joint scientific research, introduction of scientific developments to the industry.

-Productive sector consortia (PSC): consortia in the productive sectors of the economy as agriculture, extractive industries, manufacturing and etc.;
+(a) Productive Sector Consortia: consortia in the productive economy - agriculture, mining, manufacturing and other industries.

-Inclusive innovation consortia (IIC): long-term cooperation in order to improve the provision of social services (health, education, water, urban and rural infrastructure and others) to increase the income of urban and rural population.
+(b) Inclusive Innovation Consortia: Long-term collaboration to improve the delivery of social services (health, education, water, urban and rural infrastructure and others) to increase the incomes of urban and rural populations.

 Supporting startup companies through:

 A. Establishment of the Early Stage Venture Capital Fund (“ESVC Fund”) for purposes of providing ESVC Investments to finance ESVC Sub-projects, including provision of management support;

 Although Kazakhstan has a limited number of venture capital funds, there are very few transactions for early stage financing and technology companies.
 The availability of early stage financing remains problematic.
 The Sub-component is aimed at making the early stage financing available for technology startups and making demonstration effect of commercial viability of such investments.
 This demonstration effect is expected to attract other VC companies and therefore would allow a critical mass of early stage and venture capital to evolve.

 B. Provision of consultants’ services to develop technology and innovation ideas into viable commercial projects, through innovation brokerage and deal flow generation activities, pursuant to criteria set forth in the POM;